robertoentringer/lod-mp3-mirror/README.md

 # Tools

-The **NPM package** used for extract and convert the audio data into mp3 audio files can be found in a separate repository: https://github.com/robertoentringer/lod-audio
+The **NPM package** used for extract and convert the audio data into mp3 audio files can be found in here: https://github.com/robertoentringer/lod-audio